 (b) Court.
 1. 'Guardian; not in best interests.'
 If a kinship care agency has concerns about whether it continues to be in a child's best interests to live with a relative caregiver that has been appointed the child's guardian under s.
-48.977 or s.
-48.9795, Stats., the kinship care agency shall inform the court that appointed the guardianship.
+48.977, Stats., or a tribal court order that is substantially similar to an order under s.
+48.977, Stats., or under s.
+48.9795, Stats., or a tribal private guardianship order, the kinship care agency shall inform the court that appointed the guardianship.

 2. 'Parent in home; long-term kinship care.'
 If a child's parent resides with the child and the relative caregiver that is the child's guardian under s.
+48.977, Stats., or a tribal court order that is substantially similar to an order under s.
 48.977, Stats., for more than 30 days, the kinship care agency shall inform the court that appointed the guardianship.

 Note: Guardianships under s.
+48.977, Stats., or a tribal court order that is substantially similar to an order under s.
 48.977, Stats., are the result of a previous action under ch.
-48, Stats., in which child safety may have been an issue.
+48, Stats., or substantially similar tribal law, in which child safety may have been an issue.
 Therefore, it is imperative that the kinship care agency responds accordingly when the agency becomes aware of a situation that circumvents the guardianship.